 …colored, flavored, ribbed, and lubed.

 Whatever protection condoms give, they can only protect what they cover.
-This limits how safe they can keep you.
-“Correct” and “consistent” use of male latex condoms can reduce–though never eliminate–the risk of STD transmission.
-Since bacteria and viruses spread in many ways and people engage in a variety of sexual practices, this impacts condom effectiveness in preventing STDs.
+This limits how safe you really are.
+“Correct” and “consistent” use of male latex condoms can reduce–not eliminate–the risk of STI transmission.
+Since bacteria and viruses spread in many ways and people engage in a variety of sexual practices, this impacts condom effectiveness in preventing STIs.

-According to the CDC, the surest way to avoid STDs is to refrain from sexual contact unless you’re in a long-term, mutually monogamus relationship with an uninfected partner.
+According to the CDC, the surest way to avoid STIs is to refrain from sexual contact unless you’re in a long-term, mutually monogamous relationship with an uninfected partner.

 Condoms are better than nothing.
 But you’re still gambling.

-It’s difficult to prove just HOW effective condoms are for preventing most STI/STDs.
+- It’s difficult to prove just HOW effective condoms are for preventing most STIs.